tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Target of Opportunity Observations
-Target of Opportunity Observations (TOOs) are rapidly evolving phenomena whose occurrence is not predictable.
-TOO’s can only be triggered every 13.7 days and proposals requesting TOO must describe the circumstances in which a TOO is “triggered” in the scientific justification and on the target form.
+Target of Opportunity Observations (TOOs) of rapidly evolving phenomena whose occurrence is not predictable at the time of the proposal deadline.
+Due to TESS mission constraints, TOO-triggered target definitions can only be uploaded to the spacecraft during uplinks that occur once every 13.7 days.
+Details regarding the circumstances in which a TOO is “triggered” must be included in the scientific justification and on the target form.
 TOO proposals must also include an estimated duration of the event, as well as an estimated probability for triggering the observations; the latter will be used in the accounting of total allocated targets.
-TOOs remain active only for the observing cycle in effect; TOOs not carried out during the Cycle 1 may be re-proposed for subsequent cycles.
-In the case of TOOs, observations would commence at the next upload event following the trigger event.
+TOOs remain active during Cycle 1; TOOs not carried out during the cycle may be re-proposed to subsequent solicitations.
+TOO observations would commence after the spacecraft upload following the trigger event, which could be as long as 2 months after the event.
 The impact to science of such a potential delay must be addressed in proposals requesting TOO observations.